You are listening to the Sean Hannity Radio Show Podcast.

 Look, Mueller, whatever you say about him, he's a gutsy guy, and he's a tough customer.

-He's not gonna be intimidated by charges of lack of objectivity or lack of neutrality.
+He's not going to be intimidated by charges of lack of objectivity or lack of neutrality.

 If he's told, you know, you can't go here or there, he will decide on his own whether to do that.

-So how do we now get into the finances and what is this now?
+So how do we now get into the finances?

-An attempt to get the president's tax returns that he never turned out.
+And what is this now, an attempt to get the president's tax returns that he never told?

 Did he make deals with him?

-Is another thing, Sean, that Donald Trump has been in a very rough real estate business and he's played hardball up there in New York, and he's got a lot of enemies who know a lot of things.
+There's another thing, Sean, that Donald Trump has been in a very rough real estate business, and he's played hardball up there in New York, and he's got a lot of enemies who know a lot of things.

-I think a lot of them see this maybe as a as a year long or even years long experience.
+I think a lot of them see this maybe as a year-long or even years-long experience.

-And I've never known one of these special prosecutors to be established and cheered the way Muller is, who doesn't come home with a bag full of scalps.
+And I've never known one of these special prosecutors to be established and cheered the way Mueller is, who doesn't come home with a bag full of scalps.

 Where's Mueller's sense of fair play?